 REQUIRED: What is the main advantage of this technique?

-: can segment the amount of to
+Maria Virumbrales-Munoz: This protocol uses only ubiquitous, label-free signal from collagen fibers or autofluorescent metabolites to segment the TME, thereby minimizing the amount of manipulations to the mouse.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.